nbx0/NGS_training/README.md

     ```bash
     mkdir ~/FLU_SC2_SEQUENCING
     ```
     - **_Optional:_** Navigate to `File Explorer` and find this folder inside the Ubuntu mount on the left sidebar.
 Click on this folder to open its contents and then open `home` and then open the folder named for your WSL _username_.
 Right click "FLU_SC2_SEQUENCING" and `Create Shortcut`.
-Move the shortcut folder to an memorable location such as your Desktop.
+Move the shortcut folder to a memorable location such as your Desktop.

 7. Build the IRMA container
     ```bash